-- Classes twice a week: 1 lecture + 1 tutorial (see Macroeconomics Chair website for details) - Lecture (90 mins): - (i) We look at a typical economic problem (e.g. utility maximisation). - (ii) A solution method is introduced for this class of problems (e.g. Lagrangian). - (iii) We discuss and explain an example from one of the other lectures (e.g. PPE). - Tutorial (90 mins): - (i) You (the students) solve problems on the board in class. - (ii) At the end, we check your steps/results together.

-$\Rightarrow$ Course material available online on the Macroeconomics Chair website every Friday for the following week.
+- Classes twice a week: 1 lecture + 1 tutorial (see Macroeconomics Chair website for details) - Lecture (90 mins): - (i) We look at a typical economic problem (e.g. utility maximisation). - (ii) A solution method is introduced for this class of problems (e.g. Lagrangian). - (iii) We discuss and explain an example from one of the other lectures (e.g. PPE). - Tutorial (90 mins): - (i) You (the students) solve problems on the board in class. - (ii) At the end, we check your steps/results together. - \Rightarrow Course material available online on the Macroeconomics Chair website before classes start.